 Capitala Investment Advisors' investment team tailors the terms of each debt investment to the facts and circumstances of the transaction, the needs of the prospective portfolio company and, as applicable, its financial sponsor, negotiating a structure that seeks to protect our rights and manage our risk while creating incentives for the portfolio company to achieve its business plan.
-As of March 31, 2014, 44% of our debt investments were secured by a first lien on the assets of the portfolio company, 54% of our debt investments were secured by a second lien on the assets of the portfolio company and 2% of our debt investments were unsecured.
+As of March 31, 2014, 44% of our debt investments were secured by a first lien on the assets of the portfolio company, 54% of our debt investments were secured by a first lien on the assets of the portfolio company, 54% of our debt investments were secured by a first lien on the assets of of our debt investments were unsecured.
 We expect our primary source of return to be the monthly cash interest we will collect on our debt investments.
 We also typically seek board observation rights with each portfolio company and we offer (and have historically provided) managerial and strategic assistance to these companies.
 We seek to further protect invested principal by negotiating appropriate affirmative, negative and financial covenants in our debt documents that are conservative enough to represent a prudent cushion at closing or to budgeted projections, but that are flexible enough to afford our portfolio companies and their financial sponsors sufficient latitude to allow them to grow their businesses.
 Typical covenants include default triggers and remedies (including penalties), lien protection, leverage and fixed charge coverage ratios, change of control provisions and put rights.
 Most of our loans feature call protection to enhance our total return on debt investments that are repaid prior to maturity.